rclone/rclone/MANUAL.md

 Any files larger than this that need to be server-side copied will be copied in chunks of this size.

-The minimum is 0 and the maximum is 5GB.
+The minimum is 0 and the maximum is 5 GiB.

 - Config:      copy_cutoff
 - Env Var:     RCLONE_S3_COPY_CUTOFF
 - Type:        SizeSuffix
-- Default:     4.656G
+- Default:     4.656Gi

 #### --s3-disable-checksum